-We managed to have a free and open discussion among the attendees' results in generation of new ideas that can be very useful for future decision-making about the content of the platform.
+We managed to have a free and open discussion among the attendees' results in generating new ideas that can be very useful for future decision-making regarding the content of the platform.

-You can find below some of the questions and observations from caregivers and patients during the Focus Groups and the responses from the moderators.
+Below you can find some of the questions and observations from caregivers and patients during the Focus Groups and the responses from the moderators.